-Key Message: In some situations, a POC threat may not have been anticipated or could not be prevented due to a lack of proper capabilities such as communications, intelligence and mobility.
-When the threat of physical violence to civilians is apparent, more active measures aimed at deterring potential aggressors from conducting hostile acts may be necessary.
+In some situations, a POC threat may not have been anticipated or could not be prevented due to a lack of proper capabilities such as communications, intelligence and mobility.
 At this stage, the violent behaviour is already underway and steps must be taken to stop physical violence against civilians and compel the aggressor to comply.